Tesla sales fall nearly 9% to start the year as competition heats up and demand for EVs slows

 The Austin, Texas, company said it delivered 386,810 vehicles from January through March, almost 9% below the 423,000 it sold in the same quarter of last year.

-Sales also fell well short of Wall Street expectations.
+Sales also fell short of even the most bearish Wall Street analyst's expectations.
 Analysts polled by FactSet expected Tesla Inc. to deliver 457,000 vehicles.

 The company blamed the decline in part on phasing in an updated version of the Model 3 sedan at its Fremont, California, factory, plant shutdowns due to shipping diversions in the Red Sea, and an arson attack that knocked out power to its German factory.